 3. Find out how much you’ll likely pay in closing costs

-Completion costs can include fees charged by the lender, title and settlement fees, taxes and prepaid items like homeowners insurance or homeowners association fees.
+Completion costs can include fees charged by the lender, title and settlement fees, stamp duty and prepaid items like homeowners insurance or homeowners association fees.
 Check out tools like this to learn more about upfront costs that may impact you.

 4. Look at your budget and determine how a house fits into it